Bulgaria charged with racism and Nazi salutes as UEFA open disciplinary proceedings into England clash | Goal.com

 In a statement, UEFA confirmed that they were initiating proceedings against both the BFU and the Football Association following the Group A clash, with the former being charged with four breaches, while the latter have been charged with two.

-Both teams have been cited for disrupting their respective national anthems, while Bulgaria have also been charged with racist behaviour and for throwing objects.
+Both teams have been cited for disrupting their respective national anthems, while Bulgaria have also been charged with racist behaviour, Nazi salutes and for throwing objects.

 The BFU and FA have also been charged with separate breaches of the UEFA Safety and Security Regulations.